 Arthroplasty replaces part or all of the damaged joint.
 It is more commonly referred to as a joint replacement surgery.
 A synthetic joint or devices, often made of a chromium alloy and plastic, will be used.
 The replacement is done to decrease pain and improve function.

-The knee and hip are the most common joints replaced.
+are the most common joints replaced.

 Copyright © Nucleus Medical Media, Inc.